 Period starting 12 months after the date of the Prospectus.
 In addition to the working capital risk during the period of 12 months following the date of this Prospectus, the Company is of the opinion that it also does not have sufficient working capital to meet its capital requirements over the period starting 12 months after the date of this Prospectus.
-The Company will therefore continue to face working capital difficulties unless in the interim it is able to access available funding in light of the conditions attached to that funding, raise additional funds, and/or reduce its working capital requirements when it is required to do so, all of which is uncertain (please refer to Section 2.1.2 of Section 2 'Risk Factors').
+The Atlas Funding will no longer cover the working capital as from May 2024 absent further funding sources.
+As described below, it is uncertain whether the Company will be able to access the Atlas Funding or if any of the below proposed measures to bridge the shortfall if it cannot do so will be successful.
+The Company will therefore continue to face working capital difficulties unless in the interim it is able to raise additional funds, and/or reduce its working capital requirements when it is required to do so, all of which is uncertain (please refer to Section 2.1.2 of Section 2 'Risk Factors').

-Given that the KALAHARI trial for THR-149 in DME and other development activities are expected to continue after the end of the 12-month period following the date of the approval of this Prospectus, further funding will be required the amount of which is uncertain and depends on many factors, including the timing of recruitment of the Trial and the impact of possible Phase 3 trials.
+Given that the competition of the KALAHARI trial for THR-149 in DME and other development activities are expected to continue after the end of the 12-month period following the date of the approval of this Prospectus, further funding will be required the amount of which is uncertain and depends on many factors, including the timing of recruitment of the Trial and the impact of possible Phase 3 trials.

 As is the case for the Company's working capital requirements during the 12-month period following the date of the approval of this Prospectus, the Company is of the opinion that it does not have sufficient working capital to meet its capital requirements over the period starting 12 months after the date of this Prospectus.
-The Company will therefore continue to face working capital difficulties unless in the interim it is able to access available funding in light of the conditions attached to that funding, raise additional funds, and/or reduce its working capital requirements when it is required to do so, all of which is uncertain (please refer to Section 2.1.2 of Section 2 'Risk Factors').
-Furthermore, should the Company decide to rely in part on the available amount under Part A of the Funding Program, as described in Section 2.1.2 of Section 2 'Risk Factors' this would result in significant dilution of the existing shareholders of the Company and of the relative voting power of each share in the Company (please refer to Section 20 'Dilution And Shareholding After The Issuance', for further information).
+The Company will therefore continue to face working capital difficulties unless in the interim it is able to raise additional funds and/or reduce its working capital requirements when it is required to do so, all of which is uncertain (please refer to Section 2.1.2 of Section 2 'Risk Factors').
+Furthermore, should the Company decide to rely in part on any remaining available amount under the Atlas Funding Program, as described in Section 2.1.2 of Section 2 'Risk Factors', this would result in significant dilution of the existing shareholders of the Company and of the relative voting power of each share in the Company (please refer to Section 20 'Dilution And Shareholding After The Issuance', for further information).